Build-Week-SF-Recipes-Cookbook/backend/README.md

 ## Ingredient Get the Ingredients for the Recipe Id
 ### GET "/api/ingredients/3"

+:coffee: Gets the ingredients for the recipe Id.

 RESTRICTED ROUTE
 Notes: Only Registered User with valid login token can access this route.
-Gets the ingredients for the recipe Id.

     response:
     [